Health and Safety Adviser

 The objective of the new methodology that we are using in our research is to sit down with the participants of the incident or the accident and we sit down and we build a complex narrative from their stories.
 From there we ask men in similar roles to describe how their expertise has got them out of situations like that.

 Forestry worker: Just seeing the top you know, when they fall you’ve just got to move real quick.
 But here it’s all filled with vines and you fell in here and it’s just like everything around you is moving.

 Briony: As an investigator we can’t come in and know how an operation works.
 It helps to be naive and allow people to use their own experience to improve the system.

-To become a health and safety adviser it is recommended you have an occupational health and safety certificate, diploma or degree.
+To become a health and safety adviser you usually need an occupational health and safety certificate, diploma or degree.

 There are no specific secondary education requirements to become a health and safety adviser.
 However, biology, chemistry, physics, maths and English are useful.

 Additional requirements for specialist roles:

 To specialise as a health and safety adviser in a particular industry, such as forestry, you need to complete further on-the-job qualifications relevant to that industry, or have significant work experience in the industry.